| |

 paw-paw fruits

-Even though I was expecting an exotic flavour from a fruit that looks like that, I was impressed that it came from a plant that is native to a bit cooler climates.
+I did expect an exotic flavour from a fruit that looks like that, but I was impressed that it came from a plant native to a bit cooler climates.
 Asimina triloba (paw-paw plant) grows naturally in the eastern part of the United States and Canada.

-The fruit actually reminded me a lot of its tropical relative – custard apple or Annona (which also happens to be one of my favourite fruits in the world).
+The fruit reminded me a lot of its tropical relative – custard apple or annona (which also happens to be one of my favourite fruits in the world).

 paw-paw fruits

-Paw-paw fruits are naturally already so sweet and creamy, so I didn’t want to add anything else in it.
-I just blended the fruit flesh with a stick mixer and put it in the freezer for about three hours.
+Paw-paw fruits are naturally sweet and creamy, so I didn’t want to add anything else to this recipe.
+I just removed all the seeds, blended the fruit flesh with a stick mixer and put it in the freezer for about three hours.

 paw-paw sorbet

-The texture and flavour was amazing – like a proper sorbet!
-For my taste, if it was sweeter it would be too sweet.
+The texture and flavour were amazing – like a proper sorbet!
+Naturally sweet, fragrant, creamy and tender.
+If it had any additional sweetener, it would have been too sweet for my taste.
 The natural sweetness of paw-paw fruit was just perfect.

-If you’d like to get a creamier texture, it would be a good option to freeze the fruit before blending with a strong blender or a food processor – that way you will break the ice crystals that have already formed, and get a really smooth and creamy ice cream dessert.
+If you’d like to get a creamier texture, it is an excellent option to freeze the fruit before blending it with a strong blender or a food processor – that way you will break the ice crystals that have already formed, and get a smooth and creamy ice cream dessert.

 paw-paw sorbet

-This will work better with larger quantities, since you need some mass if you are using a blender or a food processor.
-This time I only used a small amount, so I just blended them fresh with a stick mixer.
+This will work better with larger quantities since you need some mass to blend everything well in a blender or a food processor.
+This time, I only used a small amount, so it was easier to just blend them fresh with a stick mixer.

 Honestly, I loved the result!